-- Announcements published via a Regulatory News Service ('RNS'). - Proactive investor presentations and interviews. - Conducting in-person or virtual meetings with major shareholders to obtain a balanced understanding of their issues and concerns. - Active engagement with shareholders at the Company's AGMs. - Replying to investor questions sent to info@charactergroup.plc.uk, its registered office or otherwise submitted to the Company.
+- Publishing announcements via a Regulatory News Service ('RNS'). - Publishing detailed, considered reports annually to accompanying its audited annual financial statements. - Conducting proactive investor presentations and interviews. - Conducting in-person or virtual meetings with major shareholders to obtain a balanced understanding of their issues and concerns. - Active engagement with shareholders at the Company's AGMs. - Replying to investor questions sent to info@charactergroup.plc.uk, its registered office or otherwise submitted to the Company.

 When engaging with our shareholders, we endeavour to take due account of their concerns, explain our actions and, where appropriate, take steps to address any issues.
-When we do not agree with a shareholders point of view, we explain our reasoning.
+When we do not agree with a shareholder's point of view, we explain our reasoning.
 This is very much a mutual informing process and one that we very much welcome.